Zanzibar Vet Clinic

 Develop clinical confidence by participating in consultations

-Understand how to diagnose, manage and treat tick and mosquito bourne diseases
+Understand how to diagnose, manage and treat tick and midge borne diseases

 Learn to triage emergency cases

 You are responsible for buying and preparing your own meals each day.
 Within walking distance from the clinic there are a couple of small shops selling basic items (drinking water, soda and basic food like fruit and bread.
-Local busses called ‘Daladalas’ run very regularly from the end of our drive and cost 500Tsh (around 20 pence) each way for the trip to Stone Town.
-Here it is very easy to buy all the food you require including fresh sea food, meat and vegetables in both open air markets and little supermarkets.
-We are also happy to collect food for you if a member of staff is making a trip to town whilst you are at work in the day.
+Local busses run regularly from the end of our drive and cost 500Tsh (20 pence) to Stone Town.
+Here it is very easy to buy all the food you require including fresh sea food, meat and vegetables in both open air markets and supermarkets.
 On night when you don’t feel like cooking, why not treat yourself to dinner at a rooftop restaurant, or a cocktail on the beach, as you live as a local on one of the most beautiful islands in the world.

 Zanzibar is the largest island in the Zanzibar archipelago.
 Situated less than 50km from the coast of the African country of Tanzania, it is renowned for its stunning white sandy beaches, crystal blue waters home to dolphins, whales and a rich and diverse marine life.
 The Island is safe for travel and slowly becoming a more popular destination for all ages of travellers.
 The vet clinic is located in the middle of a spice farm just 30 minute drive north from the island’s capital, Stone Town.
 Stone Town is a UNESCO world heritage site.
 It has a rich history of spice and silk trading which can be seen in the architecture and buildings inspired by the Arabic and Portuguese traders who used to use this island as a resting and trading point.